Connect with others who understand.

 Colorful berries are full of antioxidants and other beneficial compounds with anti-inflammatory properties.
 Unfortunately, fresh berries aren’t cheap, and they tend to go bad quickly.
 Buying frozen berries gives you a chance to stock up during sales.
 You can also avoid wasting food by taking out one portion at a time.

 And if you thought you had to buy fresh to get the maximum nutrition from berries, think again.
-It turns out that frozen produce has the same — and sometimes better — nutritional value than their fresh counterparts.
+It turns out that frozen produce is just as nutritious as its fresh counterpart — and sometimes even more nutritious.
 Because fresh fruits and vegetables usually have to travel a distance before being sold, they’re more likely to be picked before reaching peak ripeness.
 Frozen berries, however, can be harvested at their ideal state and immediately preserved until you get a chance to eat them.

 Berries pair well with nuts, too.
 Luckily, both are considered anti-inflammatory foods.
 Add frozen berries to oatmeal or yogurt and drizzle on some nut butter for a nutritious, high-fiber meal with a dose of healthy fats.